 ECON 102 Principles of Micro Economics (3 units)

 This course focuses on choices of individual economic decision makers within the framework of supply and demand.
 Topics include: scarcity, marginality, specialization and trade, equilibrium, elasticity, factor markets, and externalities.
 Price and output decisions under competitive, imperfectly competitive, and monopolistic markets.
 Profit maximization and loss minimization strategies for the individual firm are analyzed.
 Comparative economic systems are also examined.

 ECON 230 Economic History of the United States (3 units)

-An advanced discussion and analysis of the development of the American economy from 1860 to the present time.
-Economics concepts include, opportunity cost, moral hazard, monetary theory and policy, fiscal theory and policy.
-Topics studied are industrial growth, land and resource use, role of immigration and migration in the context of various ethnic and cultural groups, the transportation revolution, the Great Depression and Great Moderation, the development of money and banking, trade patterns, organized labor, changes in agricultural production, and America in the world economy.
+An advanced discussion and analysis of the economic development of the American economy from 1860 to the present time.
+The class takes economic concepts mastered in a macroeconomics course (e.g. of opportunity cost, moral hazard, monetary theory and policy, fiscal theory and policy, the Keynesian, Monetarist and Austrian schools of thought) and places them in an historical context.
+Among the topics discussed are: the history of industrial growth, the history of land and resource use, the role of immigration and migration of various ethnic and cultural groups as it relates to the economic development of the U.S. Historical periods examined include: Antebellum and Postbellum South, the Great Depression (1929-1944), the Keynesian revolution and the counter revolution (Monetarist, Classical and Austrian (1945-2009), Great Moderation (mid 1970s - 2007) and the Great Recession (2007-2009).
+Events studied include, slavery, the transportation revolution, the growth of nationalized markets, the development of money and banking, trade patterns, organized labor, changes in agricultural production, and America’s integration into the world economy.